 7. Dermatological Care

 The root, bark, pod and leaves of the African locust beans can be infused, soaked and used for bathing by individuals suffering from skin infections such as leprosy and sores.
-It can also be applied on the skin to soothe burns.
+It can also be applied to the skin to soothe burns.

 8. Treatment of Respiratory Infections